tradegecko/smaug/source/includes/asides/_webhooks.md

 `X-Gecko-Signature`: A signed signature for verification.

-To ensure the request comes from TradeGecko itself and is not being spoofed be sure to verify the signature agains the payload received.
+To ensure the request comes from QuickBooks Commerce itself and is not being spoofed be sure to verify the signature agains the payload received.

 An example implementation in Ruby is provided.